• Skip to primary navigation

 • Cajun seasoning – My dad swears by Tony Chachere’s Creole Seasoning but use whatever kind you like.
 This seasoning adds in salt, black and red pepper, chili powder, and garlic.

-• Dried herbs – A combo of dried oregano and thyme round out the seasoning.
+• Dried herbs – A combo of dried oregano and ground thyme round out the seasoning.
 Make sure you have these in your pantry.

 A lot of jambalaya recipes also call for shrimp.
 You can easily stir in some pre-cooked shrimp at the end of the cook time, if you want.
 Or, you can use uncooked shrimp and boil the jambalaya for a few minutes using the “Saute” function, until the shrimp is just cooked through.
 I decided to keep things simple and exclude it myself.